Curious Cardinals Logo

 Steven W.

-HE_HIM • majoring in Computer Science • class of 2024
+HE_HIM • majoring in Computer Science with a Minor in Consumer Psychology • class of 2024

 PRO TIP: